jamesclancy/jamesclancy.github.io/Projects/WilkensAvenue/_posts/2021-08-28-WilkensAvenueStep10WireUpBrowse.md

 ## Process

 For now I am going to move on from the tags input issue and come back to it later.
 I think I have identified some possible solutions but I think I am using to new a version of webpack to utilize them.

+This required the implementation of a new API endpoint, several mappings between `DataTransferFormats`, modifications to the page views to pass through the values, updates to the url router to fire off the API call as well as a new Msg type to handle completed search requests.

+#### New Api Endpoint

+#### DataTransferFormat Mappings

+#### Page View Modifications

+#### Updates to URL Router

+#### New Msg Type & Handler

 ## Results